Asteres-Technologies/COSMIC-Roadmap/README.md

 ## 🎯 Purpose

-The COSMIC-Roadmap tool analyzes the relationship between mission requirements and technological capabilities for space-based manufacturing and assembly operations.
-It combines dependency analysis (how critical each capability is for a mission) with readiness assessment (how mature each technology is) to provide insights for strategic planning.
+The COSMIC-Roadmap tool analyzes the relationship between use_case requirements and technological capabilities for space-based manufacturing and assembly operations.
+It combines dependency analysis (how critical each capability is for a use case) with readiness assessment (how mature each technology is) to provide insights for strategic planning.

 ### Key Features:
-- **Mission-Capability Analysis**: Maps capabilities to missions with dependency levels
+- **Use Case-Capability Analysis**: Maps capabilities to use cases with dependency levels
 - **Technology Readiness Assessment**: Tracks maturity levels for each capability
 - **Multiple Visualization Formats**: Clean, readable outputs for different use cases
 - **Data Integration**: Combines multiple CSV data sources into unified analysis